IngoKl/quotapi/README.md

 * Return Failure: 409, 403, 404

 ## Quote Verification
 The idea behind quote verification is that api users can verify the correctness of a quotation.
 Each user (= IP) can verifiy each quote in the form of an integer between -1 and 1.
+Each "1" represents a verification of validity.
+The total number of verifications is returned together with the quotation in order to evaluate it's quality.